TheRyuu/ffdshow/src/readme.txt

 ### 5. Copying ###

-ffdshow tryouts is distributed under GPL.
+ffdshow tryouts is distributed under GPLv2.
 Boost C++ Libraries and threadpool are distributed under Boost Software License.
 Other used sources except of CPU utilization detection routine are distributed under GPL or LGPL.